 If you or someone you know has been affected by the wildfires and is seeking assistance, please visit our Southern California Wildfire and Northern California Wildfire resource pages.
 Please note that the Wildfire Relief Fund cannot accept donations of food, clothing or other supplies.

 For more information, contact us at disaster [@] calfund [.] org or call 213-413-4130.

 The California Community Foundation is waiving all fees on gifts to this fund, ensuring that 100% of donations go to organizations making a difference in communities affected by wildfires.

-UPDATE: On December 18, the California Community Foundation announced $1.2 million in grants to key organizations working on the ground in communities affected by the Camp, Woolsey and Hill fires.
-Focused on immediate needs and emergency response, these grants represent the first round of funding.
-In the coming months, CCF will work with stakeholders to identify longer-term recovery needs, and additional grants will be awarded.
-A list of recipient organizations can be found below:
+UPDATE: On February 28, the California Community Foundation announced $5 million in support to key organizations working on the ground in communities affected by the Camp, Woolsey and Hill fires.
+With a mix of longer-term recovery grants and grants focused on immediate needs of fire survivors, these grants represent the second round of funding, bringing the total granted to communities affected by the Camp, Woolsey and Hill Fires to $6.2 million.
+In the coming months, CCF will work with stakeholders to identify additional longer-term recovery needs, which will guide future grantmaking.

 To make a secure, tax-deductible donation online, click on the button below.
 You may also send checks payable to the California Community Foundation, noting that the donation is for the Wildfire Relief Fund.
 Checks should be mailed to: